dapurv5/awesome-red-teaming-llms/README.md

 - [Boosting Jailbreak Attack with Momentum](https://www.semanticscholar.org/paper/Boosting-Jailbreak-Attack-with-Momentum-Zhang-Wei/9f2ea0e770e154bb00b2276596afd148a7facfe8)

+## Defenses
+Coming soon !

 ----

 Please open a PR to add your paper to our taxonomy.
-We also plan to add the defense papers here soon !

 #### BibTex
 ```